Mega-IPO to rekindle the 'bromance' behind Alibaba's rise

-Son, CEO of Japanese telecoms firm SoftBank Corp, also put money into a young Yahoo Inc, co-founded by Jerry Yang, in 1995, and Yahoo's subsequent investment in Alibaba saw Ma, Son and Yang build Alibaba Group Holding Ltd [IPO-BABA.N] into one of world's biggest internet companies as China's e-commerce market took off.
+Son, CEO of Japanese telecoms firm SoftBank Corp (9984.T), also put money into a young Yahoo Inc (YHOO.O), co-founded by Jerry Yang, in 1995, and Yahoo's subsequent investment in Alibaba saw Ma, Son and Yang build Alibaba Group Holding Ltd [IPO-BABA.N] into one of world's biggest internet companies as China's e-commerce market took off.

 "It was the look in his eye, it was an 'animal smell'," said Son of his decision to back Ma when they first met in 2000.
 "It was the same when we invested in Yahoo ... when they were still only 5-6 people.
 I invested based on my sense of smell," he quipped in a group media interview in May.